 - A 200-word description of your involvement in community service and/or volunteerism.

 - Describe how you have been involved in community service/volunteerism.

 - A 200-word description of the impact of your community service and/or volunteerism.

-- Describe the impact of your community service and/or volunteerism on the community, including (but not limited to) individuals and groups.
+- Describe the impact of your community service and/or volunteerism in the community, including (but not limited to) individuals and groups.

 - Describe how your community service and/or volunteerism has impacted your personal development including your own learning and skill development.

 The written section of the application should be no more than 400 words.

-This sample [DOC 12.5KB] provides insight into what constitutes a good application.
+This sample Aspire application [DOC 12.5KB] provides insight into what constitutes a good application.